emiliodicaprio/xhptdc8_babel/dummy/README.md

 # Build Dummy DLL

 ## Introduction
-Building the Dummy DLL code to get xHPTDC8_dummy.dll and xHPTDC8_dummy.lib for both x64 and x86 outputs of
+Building the Dummy DLL code to get xHPTDC8_dummy.dll and xHPTDC8_dummy.lib for x64.

 ## Build Using MSBuild